 Estonia was one of the easiest countries I’ve travelled around made possible by excellent infrastructure and a high level of service.
+I consider Estonia to be one of the best solo female travel destinations I’ve been to.
 Below are some travel tips for visiting Estonia.

 Visa: Estonia joined the EU in 2004, the same year it joined NATO.
 Estonia is part of the Schengen Agreement bloc which allows for free movement between Schengen member countries – a combination of EU and non-EU countries.
 Not all EU countries are members of Schengen.
 A Schengen visa entitles its holder to travel within Schengen countries for a period of no more than 90 days in a 180 day period.
 For further information on Schengen travel refer to the European Commission website.
 Citizens from a number of countries can enter Estonia visa-free.